dalezhang/cats_dealer/README.md

 However in some situation this is not a good idea.
 For example the cats imformation in each shop often changes.
 Some cats are not avaliable anymore.
 It's not a good idea to update the data in database each time we do the request.

-So I used Python to do the job.
-Python is good at dealing with big data.
-With much lower memory cost then ruby.
+So I used `pandas` in python script to do the job. `pandas` is good at dealing with big data.
+Especially combining data and sorting.
+With much lower memory cost then Ruby.
 I save the the response body of shop urls in `tmp` folder.
-Then use Python script to read these file and search the best price cat we need.
+Then use python script to read these file and search the best price cat we need.